Minky plush fabrics are quickly becoming a reliable go-to option for all types of quilters and sewists.

 Minky Fabric Sewing Tip #2: Cut minky fabric with the right tool

 Once your fabric is marked, it’s now time to cut.
-A rotary cutter, scissors (we recommend Famore) or a craft knife (we recommend OLFA) works well with minky fabric, but it depends which type of minky fabric you’re working with.
+A rotary cutter, scissors (we recommend Famore or Kai) or a craft knife (we recommend OLFA) works well with minky fabric, but it depends which type of minky fabric you’re working with.

 Regular minky fabric (our Cuddle® 3 fabric or Cuddle® dimple) works especially well with a rotary cutter — it’s quick, easy and minimizes the mess.
 If you want to be a little more careful, lay your ruler back along the line and use it as a guide for the blade.